dailystory/docs/articles/install/wordpress.md

 Once you have a DailyStory Site ID you can activate the plugin.

-Go back to WordPress > Plugins, active the plugin and then click 'Settings' to configure the DailyStory plugin settings.
+Go back to WordPress > Plugins, activate the plugin and then click 'Settings' to configure the DailyStory plugin settings.
 Finally, enter the DailyStory Site ID and click 'Save Settings':

 ![Activate Plugin](/articles/install/wordpress-04.png "Activate Plugin")